thanpolas/thanpolas.github.com/_posts/javascript/2013-01-31-why-i-dont-like-amd-and-what-i-will-do-about-it.md

 However i beg to defer from calling everything a module and certainly i am not fond of AMD and its' derivatives.

 In regards to [Require.js][] specifically, i have stated time and again I am not a big fan.
-It is a very good effort in trying to solve the depencency problem, it's wildly popular and afaik it's the only package that JS developers go to when talking about dependency management.
+It is a very good effort in trying to solve the dependency problem, it's wildly popular and afaik it's the only package that JS developers go to when talking about dependency management.

 My main concern with Require.js is that in trying to serve all the needs and requirements out there it has become a very complex and hard to work with package.
-Especially when trying to test the modules, [mocking and stubing the requirements can be a huge pain][squire].
+Especially when trying to test the modules, [mocking and stubbing the requirements can be a huge pain][squire].

-From there on, everything else has to do with the [Asynchronous Module Definition][amd] pattern that Require.js and the other unknown packages rely or are based on.
+From there on, everything else has to do with the [Asynchronous Module Definition][amd] pattern that Require.js and the other packages rely or are based on.

 There are 3 reasons for that.